 Photo taken in:ThessalonikiCountry name at time of photo:GreeceCountry name today:Greece

 This is a picture of my father, Simon Alvo.
-It was taken in Thessaloniki but I don't know when.
+He was born in 1889 in Thessaloniki.

 He went to the Turkish school first; he knew Turkish very well.
 He also went to the Jewish school.
 Later, he went to the Alliance school.
 He finished the Alliance school and went straight to work.

 The business of our father was founded in 1913, a year after Thessaloniki was liberated from the Turks.
 It was called “Afoi Alvo” -Alvo Brothers.
 It was difficult for him to create a business, but the circumstances helped him.

 The war and the fire helped him a lot.
 People were left in great need and there was no production in Greece.
 Everything came from abroad.
 He knew many languages and this was his advantage, because he could communicate when he went abroad.

 This was what upset mother most.
 He would leave at least four or five times every year to travel for business.
 Not for a very long time, for ten or fifteen days.
 He would make a deal there and then.